sumitramanga/python-slack-test-app/README.md

 To use this app, you'll need to set up a few things first.

 ### Slack API Setup
+Skip the first 4 steps if you're using the app in lavendarbliss test workspace
-1. Go to the Slack API website and click "Create a Slack App".
+1. Go to the Slack API website and click "Create a Slack App"
 2. Give your app a name and select a workspace to develop it in.
 3. Under the "Add features and functionality" section, select "Slash Commands" and click "Create New Command".
 4. Enter a command name (e.g. "/your-slash-command") and a short description.